riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/Services/readme.md

 ## 2.Run the script containing the WAMV_Way_Point class

-In a new terminal tab, navigate to the kanaloa_vrx/src/kanaloa_pkg/scripts directory first, and enter the following command.
+In a new terminal tab, navigate to the appropriate directory:

+`cd kanaloa_vrx/src/kanaloa_pkg/scripts`

+Then enter the following command:

 `python way_point_class_WAMV.py`